Bitter lessons of Japan's 2011 tsunami put to use with latest quake

-TOKYO Massive tsunami waves slammed into Japan's northeastern coast more than five years ago, killing about 18,000 people and prompting authorities to revise warning systems and evacuation plans to try to save more lives.
+TOKYO, Nov 22 When massive tsunami waves slammed into Japan's northeastern coast more than five years ago, about 18,000 people perished, prompting authorities to revise warning systems and evacuation plans to try to save more lives.

-But on the day now known as "3/11," some of these failed due to power outages after the magnitude 9.0 quake, while many firefighters were killed when the waves - 30 metres (100 feet) high in places - rushed ashore.
+But on the day now known as "3/11," some of these failed due to power outages after the huge magnitude 9.0 quake, while many firefighters were killed when the waves - 30-metres (100-feet) high in places - rushed ashore.

 "A lot of people told us they weren't able to hear any of the broadcasts, the waves were bigger than expected, and many went back after the first one to check things out," said Tsunetaka Omine, a disaster official in Iwaki, a city where around 460 residents died in 2011.